TimothyBowersox/Ball-and-Plate/README.md

 Frank Silva,

 ### I. Introduction
-A ball and plate system is an example that allows testing, and control of artificial intelligence algorithms.
-Two stepper motors controlling the angle of a plate.
-Each stepper motor will be used for the x axis, and y axis of plate motion.
+A ball and plate system is an example that allows for testing, and control of artificial intelligence algorithms.
+Two stepper motors control the angle of a plate.
+Each stepper motor will control the x axis, and y axis of plate motion.
 Adjustment of the plate position in order to control ball orientation, keeping it balanced on top of the plate is the goal.
-A controller for the ball-and-plate system will be designed, mathematical model analysis performed, and a simulation using MATLAB/Simulink for the ball and plate system.
+A controller for the ball and plate system will be designed, mathematical model analysis performed, and a simulation using MATLAB/Simulink for the ball and plate system.

 ### II.
 Modeling
-The figure below shows a simplified model of the the ball and plate system where:
+The figure below shows a simplified model of the the ball and plate system parameters:

 m=mass of the ball